Position Sizing

 What Is Position Sizing?

 Position sizing is the process of determining how many shares, contracts, or units to trade in a given position.
-It is a critical component of risk management that controls how much capital is exposed to each trade and ensures that no single position can cause catastrophic damage to the overall account.
+It is central to risk management, controlling how much capital is exposed to each trade and ensuring that no single position can cause catastrophic damage to the overall account.

 Many traders focus extensively on entry and exit signals while neglecting position sizing, which is arguably the most important factor in long-term trading success.
 A mediocre strategy with excellent position sizing will often outperform an excellent strategy with poor position sizing.